-1. Attendance: Students should either attend the virtual lecture during class time.
-If this is not possible, should are responsible for reviewing the recording of the lecture.

-- 2. Preparation: Assigned materials (text, readings and cases) should be prepared prior to class. - 3.
-Contribution: Individual contributions may consist of responding to questions; summarizing key concepts; analyzing case details; presenting relevant outside references; posing questions; or otherwise enriching the learning experience in the class - 4.
-Group work: In this course you may be placed in groups to work together on inclass activities.
+- 1. Attendance: Students are expected to attend the virtual lecture during class time.
+If this is not possible, students are responsible for reviewing the PowerPoint. - 2.
+Preparation: Assigned materials (text, readings, and cases) should be prepared prior to class. - 3.
+Contribution: Individual contributions may consist of responding to questions; summarizing key concepts; analyzing case details; presenting relevant outside references; posing questions; or otherwise enriching the learning experience in the class. - 4.
+Group work: In this course you may be placed in groups to work together on in- class activities.
 The group is expected to manage all of its organizational and work assignment tasks with fairness and respect and all members are expected to contribute.